Apra487/Reddit-Scrapper/README.md

 # Reddit Scraper

-This is a Reddit scraper that can scrape any Subreddit.
+This is a bot that can scrape any Subreddit.

 Written in JavaScript using puppeteer.